Why take a Cross Border Tour?

 Since 2010 many people have learned about the border by taking a Cross Border Tour.
 These one day immersions have proved so popular that we are now expanding our offerings.
 After you have taken the Introduction to Nogales, Mexico tour, consider joining us for one of our other excursions listed below.
 Check the schedule and register online through our secure website.
 Remember to bring your passport.

-NEW Cross Border Tour Schedule – Coming in August
+NEW Cross Border Tour Schedule – Click Here to Register

 Please contact us if you wish to schedule a private tour for your group or organization.